 Also think about other things which show more of your personality.
 If you love handbags then definitely bring along your favourite bag to the shoot.
 Or maybe you’re really into essential oils, or business books.
 Anything that will help to tell the story of you.

 Also props can be living things!
-If you have a dog which is a big part of your story, please feel free to bring him/her along to the shoot (I love animals!)
+If you have a dog which is a big part of your story, please feel free to bring him/her along to the shoot if the venue is dog-friendly (I love animals!)

 Make sure that the props that you want to use are noted in your shot list so I can ensure they are all included.